1. Why should I do an internship?

 Beginning your internship search?
 Watch these three videos to get started!
 For more information, click on the links below.

 An internship provides relevant, real world work experience in a career field of interest.
 Internships are a valuable way to learn about a job or career and determine if it is a good “fit” for your skills and interests.
 During your internship you learn things about an industry and job function that you could never learn without seeing and doing the work every day.
-You will also meet people who can help you connect to other companies, industries or job functions that interest you.
+You will also meet people who can help you connect to other opportunities

 Having an internship on your resume demonstrates that you have work-related knowledge and skills, increases your marketability and, if you perform well in your internship, offers you the opportunity to land a full-time job at your internship site.

 It’s never too early to do an internship!
 You can start as early as the summer after your first year of college, but it’s crucial for you to have a solid, well-targeted internship the summer after your junior year.
-You should aim to have at least two internships before you graduate.
+Aim to have at least two internships before you graduate.

 A common misconception among college students is that you can only do internships during the summer, but there are many great internship opportunities in Winston-Salem, Greensboro and High Point during the school year.
 Check DeaconSource for the latest listing of internships in the area or review the list of Wake Forest internship programs to see if there’s a program that fits your goals and interests.

 Before you start your search, create a list of your most important criteria for an internship.
-Talk with a career counselor who can help you determine a strategy for your internship search.
+Talk with a career coach who can help you determine a strategy for your internship search.
 Consider:

 - Location: Where do you want to work?
 Should you go back to your hometown and live with your family?
 Can you live in a different city if you find inexpensive housing?